-You can get a taste of the platform using our Free Search which allows users to easily measure the impact of hashtags looking at a variety of metrics including general buzz, engagement, sentiment and potential reach.
-We think it’s great (naturally) but don’t take our word for it, give it a try yourself and let us know what you think in the comments below.
+You can get a taste of the platform using our Free Social Search which allows users to easily measure the impact of hashtags looking at a variety of metrics including general buzz, engagement, sentiment, and potential reach.
+We think it’s great (naturally) but don’t take our word for it, give it a try and let us know what you think in the comments below.

-Hashtagify – The Link
+Hashtagify – the link

 “We are a huge fan of Hashtagify and use it to find, analyse and amplify our tweets.
 It’s a great tool and is perfect for those wanting to gain better insights into their competitors and top influencers.
 Their Hashtags Encylopedia is particularly useful as it provides advanced filtering, and therefore makes it even easier to find hashtags.”